mentorship

 Interested in working with me?
 Apply to join our team as a Research Intern or Predoctoral Researcher!

 As an intern or predoctoral researcher, you’ll work directly with me and other full-time researchers on a research project tailored to your interests.
-We aim for high-impact research publications at top-tier computer science venues, and we make all project artifacts open and publicly accessible, including code, models and data.
+We aim for high-impact research publications at top-tier computer science venues, and we make all project artifacts open and accessible, including code, models and data.

 See FAQs for more info about working with me.